peterhinch/micropython-samples/fastbuild/README.md

 ### Build script: `buildpyb`

 This checks the attached pyboard.
-If it's a V1.0, V1.1 or Lite it builds the correct firmware and deploys it.
+If it's a V1.0, V1.1 or Lite it or a Pyboard D series it builds the correct firmware and deploys it.
 Otherwise it produces an error message.

 Optional argument `--clean` - if supplied does a `make clean` to delete all files produced by the previous build before proceeding.